Skip to main contentSkip to main content

 Race

 From the start, Verstappen held his lead, but the race dynamics shifted dramatically on lap 12 with the deployment of a Safety Car.
 This incident, triggered by a midfield collision, presented teams with a critical strategic fork in the road.
 While many of the front-runners, including Verstappen, opted to pit immediately for hard compound tires, Charles Leclerc and his Ferrari strategists made the bold decision to extend their first stint on the medium tires.
 This gamble relied on Leclerc's ability to maintain pace on older rubber and then execute a swift, clean pit stop later in the race.
 The subsequent laps saw Leclerc manage his tires with precision, building a sufficient gap to pit and emerge ahead of Verstappen, who had struggled to find optimal performance on his earlier-fitted hard tires.
 The battle for the lead was intense, with Leclerc ultimately holding off Verstappen to claim the top step of the podium.
-Lando Norris maintained a consistent, strong performance throughout, securing a valuable third place for McLaren, highlighting their consistent progress in the .
+Lando Norris maintained a consistent, strong performance throughout, securing a valuable third place for McLaren, highlighting their consistent progress in the ground-effect era.

 Strategic Story